Get Out: Alternative endings

-In the original ending, Chris is arrested by the police after strangling Rose.
-Instead of rescuing Chris, Rod meets him in jail and asks him for information about the Armitage family to investigate, but Chris insists that he stopped them and everything is fine.
+In the original ending, Chris goes through with killing Rose and is arrested by the police.
+Rod meets him in jail and asks him for information about the Armitage family to investigate, but Chris insists that he stopped them and everything is fine.
 Peele intended this ending to reflect the realities of racism.
-By the time production had begun, however, several high-profile police shootings of black people had made discussion, in Peele's words, "more woke".
+By the time production had begun, however, several high-profile police shootings of Black people had made discussion, in Peele's words, "more woke".
 After gauging reception at test screenings, he decided the film needed a happy ending, but felt a moment when the audience believes Chris is about to be arrested would preserve the intended reaction.

-Peele considered several other endings, some of which are included on the DVD and Blu-ray release.
+Peele considered several other endings.
 In one ending, Rod breaks into the estate, finds Chris, and calls his name, but Chris responds, "I assure you, I don't know who you're talking about."

 Music

 Michael Abels composed the film's score, which Peele wanted to have "distinctly black voices and black musical references."
 This proved to be a challenge, as Peele found that African-American music typically has what he termed "at the very least, a glimmer of hope to it."
 At the same time, Peele also wanted to avoid having a voodoo motif.
 The final score features Swahili voices as well as a blues influence.
 "Sikiliza Kwa Wahenga" is a Swahili phrase that translates to "listen to (your) ancestors," which indicates to the listener, "something bad is coming.
 Run."

 "The words are issuing a warning to Chris," Peele said.
 "The whole idea of the movie is 'Get out!'—it's what we're screaming at the character on-screen."
 The song "Redbone" by Childish Gambino appears at the movie's beginning.
-Other songs in the film include "Run Rabbit Run" by Flanagan and Allen and "(I've Had) The Time of My Life" by Bill Medley and Jennifer Warnes.
+Other songs in the film include "Run, Rabbit, Run" by Flanagan and Allen and "(I've Had) The Time of My Life" by Bill Medley and Jennifer Warnes.

 The soundtrack was released on vinyl for the first time in 2018 by Waxwork Records and included an exclusive essay by Peele.